 I was merely an observer.
 We didn’t speak of it at all at that time.”

-I learned one important thing that night, namely that, what is hot for one person is often mild for another.
+I learned one important thing that night: what is hot for one person is often mild for another.

-That very same evening, a few hours later, around 1 am in my hotel room, I needed the toilet.
-I thought I was about to die.
-My body decided that I would be better off without the food I had eaten earlier.
+A few hours later, the spices acted on my stomach that night.
+In the lavatory, I felt I would die.
+My body decided I would be better off without the food I had eaten earlier.
 For a brief moment, I was sure that death was preferable to staying alive.
-My mild meal it turned out, was not so benign after all.
+My mild meal, it turned out, was not so benign after all.

-But all this does is prove the point that I was merely a novice, with an undeveloped stomach, when it came to eating curry.
+But all this proves that I was merely a novice with an undeveloped stomach when it came to eating curry.

-And I know that many of you often search the internet for details of authentic hot curry dishes like Rajasthan Laal Maas.
+And I know that many of you often search the internet seeking details of authentic hot curry dishes like Rajasthan Laal Maas.

-Read on to find out the hot curries you can explore or in my case, run away from as far as possible.
-If you prefer hot, you will definitely find something to try.
+Read on to find out the hot curries you can explore, or in my case, run away from as far as possible.
+If you prefer hot, you will find something to try.

 Laal Maas – Caution Ahead!

-Know though, that one ill-thought-out selection can spoil your eating out experience for a few days, while you recuperate, thus reducing your long-term desire for Indian food.
-This usually happens, mostly when you’re unfamiliar with the menu, as I was!
+One ill-thought-out selection can spoil your eating out experience for a few days while you recuperate, thus reducing your long-term desire for Indian food.
+This experience typically happens when you’re mostly unfamiliar with the menu, as I was!

-In Wembley, there is no shortage of Indian restaurants with a wide variety of Asian or Indian food from which to choose.
+In Wembley, there is no shortage of Indian restaurants with a wide variety of Asian or Indian Foods.

 If ultra-hot is your preference, check out Laal Maas dish in Wembley from these three restaurants I’ve listed below.

-But you may be wondering why am I explicitly referring to Laal Maas curry here?
-Why am I singling out this dish, out of and above the hundreds of other available Indian dishes?
+But you may wonder why I am explicitly referring to Laal Maas curry here?
+Why am I singling this dish out of and above the hundreds of others available?

-Well, the reason is simple – it’s ingredients are terrifyingly scary for the uninitiated!
+The reason is simple – its ingredients are terrifyingly scary for the uninitiated!

 What is Rajasthani Laal Maas Curry?

-Interestingly, what you should know is that this dish is usually made from 20 red chillies and 2 green chillies.
-I’ve seen Laal Maas described being made from a burst of chillies!
+Interestingly, you should know that this dish gets made from 20 red chillies and two green chillies.
+I’ve seen Laal Maas described as “being made from a burst of chillies!”

-That’s the amount for a typical half kilograms (500g) of Lamb.
+That’s the amount for a typical half kilogram (500g) of Lamb.

-Eating this dish, for many, will be a high octane adventure, particularly for those unfamiliar with Indian spices.
-All said this dish will still be a bit of a challenge even for some Indian people.
+Eating this dish, for many, will be a high-octane adventure, particularly for those unfamiliar with Indian spices.
+This dish will still be a challenge, even for some Indian people.

-But as I pointed out before, what is hot for one person is mild for another.
-What this means is that while it will be fiery for some, for others, it will only give a tingling sensation.
+But as I pointed out, what is hot for one person is mild for another.
+So while fiery for some, others will only experience a tingling sensation.

 What Are the Ingredients of Rajasthani Laal Maas Curry?

 For me, the ingredients are like herbal remedies in themselves.
-Pure natural spices have many qualities, and there are therefor man meaningful reasons why they get included in curry.
+Pure natural spices have many qualities and meaningful reasons they get included in curry.

 How Do You Make Laal Maas?

-To be perfectly honest, I don’t think it is wise or responsible to provide details of the recipe here.
+I don’t think it is wise or responsible to provide the recipe details here.
 That is not the focus of this article.